saypop/oystercard/README.md

     As a customer
     I want to know what zone a station is in

+11. In order to be charged correctly
+    As a customer
+    I need a penalty charge deducted if I fail to touch in or out

 ### Which we can break down as follows: